TechRinger/SaaS-Squash/o365/excel/README.md

 ### Features

 - Command execution using Office365 Excel Sheet as a console
-- Download files on the target using Microsfot OneDrive
+- Download files on the target using Microsofot OneDrive
-- Upload files (data exfiltration) using Microsft OneDrive
+- Upload files (data exfiltration) using Microsoft OneDrive
 - Exit

 #### Command execution

-The program will perform a request to the spreedsheet every 30 sec (by default) to check for new commands.
+The program will perform a request to the spreadsheet every 30 sec (by default) to check for new commands.
 Enter the command in column **A** and the output will be added to column **B**

 #### Upload File